Lifestyle Medicine Scholarly Concentration

 • Canvas online component: go through all readings, videos and complete 10 modules on Lifestyle medicine disciplines (within 4 years)- (16 hours)

-• Includes: Submit brief paper on what lifestyle change you made in your life and how it has affected you ( OR Submit brief paper discussing how you addressed a lifestyle factor with a patient or your family (including forming the lifestyle prescription with them and what you learned from the experience moving forward))
+• In addition: Submit brief paper on what lifestyle change you made in your life and how it has affected you OR Submit brief paper discussing how you addressed a lifestyle factor with a patient or your family member (including forming the lifestyle prescription with them and what you learned from the experience moving forward)

-• Be a part of Lifestyle in Medicine blue book and attend lecture series, events (10 hours)
+• Be a part of the Lifestyle in Medicine blue book and attend lecture series, events (6/10 lectures)

 • Participate in biannual meeting with director